Which Caribbean island is the best golf destination?

 The courses available here are world-class, such as the Barbados Golf Club, which was sanctioned by the PGA European tour to host a PGA Seniors tournament in 2003.
 The par 72 course, 6,805 yards, is located in Durants in the southern parish of Christ Church.

 Another favourite among golf enthusiasts is the Old 9 at Sandy Lane, an intimate golf course affording a good look at the Caribbean sea.
-Spanning 7,060 yards, par 36 this course was home to the 2006 World Golf Championship Barbados World Cup.
+The country club course is par 72, spanning 7,060 yards, and was home to the 2006 World Golf Championship Barbados World Cup.

 The Royal Westmoreland 18 hole championship course (6,870 yards, par 72) is a five star rated course that is a mixture of challenging holes with a collection of signature Par 3s.